maizzle/maizzle.com/content/docs/templates.md

 **👋 New syntax**

 You are viewing the documentation for Templates using the new Components syntax introduced in `v4.4.0`.
 Not ready to switch yet?
 See the [legacy Templates docs](https://v43x.maizzle.com/docs/templates).

 ---

-A Template in Maizzle is a special kind of Component that typically contains the body of your email: the HTML that defines the design and content.
+A Template in Maizzle is an HTML file that typically contains the body of your email: the HTML that defines the design and content.

 It's made up of two distinct sections:

 1. Front Matter
 2. Your HTML

-Unlike other Components, a Template may include a Front Matter block, which is a YAML-style block of variables that you may define at the top of the file.
+Templates may include a Front Matter block, which is a YAML-style block of variables that you may define at the top of the file.

 Maizzle knows to parse this block's variables and makes them available to all other Components that you add to this Template, as well as to the Layout it uses.